 The new phones feature the A15 Bionic processor and dynamically adjusting ProMotion displays.
 Even the notch on the iPhone 13 Pro screen is smaller, and there are improvements to the cameras as well, notably the telephoto lens and the ultrawide angle shooter.

 In fact, an updated iPhone 13 vs. iPhone 13 Pro comparison concludes that the Pro models are the ones to get if you can swing the higher prices.
 Otherwise, the iPhone 13 is the phone that will appeal to the biggest audience.

 iPhone 12 Pro vs iPhone 12 Pro Max: Bottom line

-Until then, Apple's current Pro phones remain very evenly matched on display quality, performance and photography, but the regular iPhone 12 Pro is best for those who want a compact device.
+However, the regular iPhone 12 Pro remains the choice for those who want a compact device.
 I personally prefer the iPhone 12 Pro Max for its larger screen and nearly 2 extra hours of battery life.
 (There's a reason the iPhone 12 Pro Max took home top honors for smartphones in the Tom's Guide Awards for 2021.)
 And while the photography differences are subtle, the Pro Max's camera offered better results in Night Mode.